Dezaray Hawes

-Dezaray Hawes (born January 23, 1997) is a Canadian curler from Peachland, British Columbia.
-She currently plays second on Team Corryn Brown.
+Dezaray Hawes (born January 23, 1997) is a Canadian curler from Calgary, Alberta.
+She currently plays second on Team Selena Sturmay.

 Career

+Juniors

 Hawes was the second on Team British Columbia skipped by Sarah Daniels at the 2016 Canadian Junior Curling Championships.
 The team won a silver medal after losing the final to Nova Scotia's Mary Fay.
 She returned the following year as second for Corryn Brown where the team went 5–5.
 Hawes also placed fifth with the Daniels rink in 2015 at the 2015 Canada Winter Games.

 Hawes won her first World Curling Tour event in 2016 at the Qinghai China Ladies International.
 She also played in her first Grand Slam of Curling event when she was just 19, the Tour Challenge Tier 2 where her team went 1–3.

 Team Brown had multiple playoff appearances in tour events during the 2017–18 season even though they were still a junior team.
 They lost in the semifinals of the Driving Force Abbotsford Cashspiel and the King Cash Spiel and lost in the quarterfinals of the Kamloops Crown of Curling.
 She played with Ciera Fischer at the junior provincials however they went 3–4 during the round robin and did not advance to the playoffs.
 Back with Team Brown, the team made it all the way to the semifinal of the 2018 British Columbia Scotties Tournament of Hearts, the provincial women's curling championship.
 The rink also won a silver medal at the 2018 U Sports/Curling Canada University Championships, losing the final to Kristen Streifel.